-- 1. As a Governing Body, we well ensure the school creates a culture of safer recruitment and as part of that adopt recruitment procedures that help deter, reject, or identify people who might abuse children. - Our school WILL follow the procedures set out in Part 3: Safer Recruitment.
-Keeping Children Safe in Education, September 2023.
+- 1. As a Governing Body, we well ensure the school creates a culture of safer recruitment and as part of that adopt recruitment procedures that help deter, reject, or identify people who might abuse children. - 2.
+Ashurst CE Aided Primary School will follow the procedures set out in Part 3: Safer Recruitment.
+Keeping Children Safe in Education, September 2024.
 This includes ensuring taking up references for each shortlisted candidate before interview and ensuring that at least one member of any appointing panel, including at shortlisting, will have attended safer recruitment training. - 3.
 We recognise that it is good practice to record the details of the member of staff who is safer recruitment trained within the selection process to enable subsequent audit / scrutiny. - 4.
 We will take advice from human resources / legal services where necessary.